- WHOOP Strap Review

 Some reviewers are under the impression that the Strain Coach can or should replace a real coach.
 Obviously, that’s an unrealistic expectation — much like it’s unrealistic for a Tesla to operate entirely autonomously.
 Maybe we’ll get there at some point, but we aren’t there yet as of this writing.

 So if WHOOP’s Strain Coach suggests that you push it hard during a workout on a given day, but you know that you have a race coming up, maybe don’t follow the recommendation and use your brain instead.

 The sleep coach feature of the WHOOP app gives you personalized recommendations on how to leverage sleep to increase your performance.

-When I first installed the app, I didn’t know that I could choose my desired performance level and wakeup time, and was surprised when the sleep coach suggested a bedtime that was much later than I was used to.
+When I first installed the app, I didn’t know that I could choose my desired performance level and wake-up time, and was surprised when Sleep Coach suggested a bedtime that was much later than I was used to.